-- 8. Remove the shipping bracket that is on the left side of the rear of the system before you cable it.
+- 9. Remove the shipping bracket that is on the left side of the rear of the system before you cable it.
 To remove the shipping bracket, do the following: - a.
+Remove the two screws (A).

+Figure 9.
+Shipping bracket removal

-Remove the two screws. - b.
-Pull the bracket off of the system, so that the power supplies unlatch from the bracket. - c.
-Push the power supplies back into the system, ensuring that they are fully seated and latched. - 9.
-Next, you must install the cable-management arm.
-For more information, see "Installing the cable-management arm."
+- b.
+Pull the bracket off of the system (B) so that the power supplies unlatch from the bracket. - c.
+Push the power supplies back into the system, ensuring that they are fully seated and latched.